-Reimbursement amounts for the Medicaid Obstetrical and Maternal Services Program (MOMS) are noted in the Fee Schedule.
+Reimbursement amounts for the Medicaid Obstetrical and Maternal Services Program (MOMS) are noted in the Enhanced Program Fee Schedule.
 For information on the MOMS Program see Policy Guidelines.

+- 59412 External cephalic version, with or without tocolysis

-59425 Antepartum care only; 4-6 visits
+- 59425 Antepartum care only; 4-6 visits

+- 59426 7 or more visits